1

 How much do forensic artist jobs pay per hour?

-As of Jun 15, 2026, the average hourly pay for forensic artist in the United States is $32.06, according to ZipRecruiter salary data.
+As of Aug 18, 2026, the average hourly pay for forensic artist in the United States is $32.06, according to ZipRecruiter salary data.
 Most workers in this role earn between $15.38 and $43.27 per hour, depending on experience, location, and employer.

-What is a Forensic Artist job?
+What is a forensic artist?

 A forensic artist creates facial reconstructions, composite sketches, and age progressions to help law enforcement identify suspects, victims, or missing persons.
 They use witness descriptions, photographs, and forensic data to produce accurate visual representations.
 Their work can be done by hand or using digital tools, and they often collaborate with investigators and forensic experts.

-What does a typical workday look like for a Forensic Artist?
+What does a typical workday look like for a forensic artist?

 A typical workday for a Forensic Artist often involves collaborating with law enforcement officers, interviewing witnesses or victims to create composite sketches, and producing age-progressed images or facial reconstructions.
 You may split your time between working in an office or police department environment and conducting site visits depending on case needs.
 Many forensic artists also provide courtroom testimony, attend training sessions, or work on administrative tasks related to evidence documentation.
 This role requires flexibility and a strong commitment to detail, as project timelines and priorities can shift quickly based on investigative developments.